EmanuelAlmeida27/recipepage/README.md

 ### What I learned

 One thing I learned with this project, which gave me a bit of a headache at first, was how to change the color of bullets in an unordered list and the color and font of numbers in an ordered list.
 I had no idea this was even possible.
-But once I figured it out, it was really cool and a great way to practice.
+But I figured it out, it was really cool and a great way to practice.
 Here you can see the code:

 ```css
 .ingredients ul li::marker {